allanwzhang/cc_project1/README.md

   - This VM runs the Resnet-18 model to make predictions on the images from the CIFAR-10 dataset.
   - It acts as the inference consumer by processing the image data sent from the Kafka producer on VM3.
 - **Flow:**
   - Images are ingested from the Kafka topic, and the Resnet-18 model makes predictions on these images.
-The inference results, along with the prediction confidence, are sent back to VM2 for storage in MongoDB.
+The inference results, along with the prediction confidence, are sent to VM1 for storage in MongoDB.

-## Data Flow Overview
-1. **VM3 (Kafka Producer)** sends image data from the CIFAR-10 dataset to the MongoDB `image` collection on **VM1**.
-2. **VM2 (DB Consumer)** adds augmented data, such as truth labels, to the existing records in the `image` collection.
-3. The **Resnet-18 model on VM4** consumes the image data and makes predictions.
-4. Inference results are stored back in MongoDB for further analysis and evaluation.

-## Key Technologies
+## Technologies
 - **MongoDB:** Primary database system for storing and retrieving image data.
 - **Kafka:** Message broker for streaming image data across VMs.
 - **CIFAR-10 Dataset:** Dataset used for image classification tasks.
 - **Resnet-18:** Deep learning model used for making image predictions.

-## Future Enhancements
-- Automating the process of inference and result storage.
-- Expanding the dataset to include additional categories for image classification.
-- Implementing additional monitoring and logging for better tracking of data and inference results.

----

-This setup allows us to efficiently manage and process large volumes of image data, ensuring smooth communication between components and reliable prediction outcomes for Cloud Computing Project 1.